suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.52b
+- Rename `SimpleGameplayRule` class to `DefaultGameplayRule` but still keep `SimpleGameplayRule` class for backward compatible.
+- Implement fall damage and also add config to `DefaultGameplayRule` there are `fallDamageMinDistance` and `fallDamageMaxDistance`.
+Character will receive damage 1% of Max Hp, when fall distance = min distance and receive damage 100% of Max Hp, when fall distance >= max distance.
+- Implement `DoorEntity` and `StorageEntity` lock system, character who create it can set password to lock it and also can set it lock or unlock.
+For developer, there is new config: `lockable` tick it on to make it lockable.
+And also add following language keys: UI_ENTER_BUILDING_PASSWORD, UI_ENTER_BUILDING_PASSWORD_DESCRIPTION, UI_SET_BUILDING_PASSWORD, UI_SET_BUILDING_PASSWORD_DESCRIPTION.
+- Improve In-App purchasing messages and also made it supports multiple language settings by add following keys: UI_ERROR_IAP_NOT_INITIALIZED, UI_ERROR_IAP_PURCHASING_UNAVAILABLE, UI_ERROR_IAP_EXISTING_PURCHASE_PENDING, UI_ERROR_IAP_PRODUCT_UNAVAILABLE, UI_ERROR_IAP_SIGNATURE_INVALID, UI_ERROR_IAP_USER_CANCELLED, UI_ERROR_IAP_PAYMENT_DECLINED, UI_ERROR_IAP_DUPLICATE_TRANSACTION, UI_ERROR_IAP_UNKNOW.
+- Game save system (for singleplayer / LAN games) is now able to customize and switchable at `GameInstance` → `saveSystem`.
+Developer can create customize save system by create class which derived from `BaseGameSaveSystem`, can see `DefaultGameSaveSystem` as example.
+- Fix `AnimatorCharacterModel2D` playing wrong animations.
+And also add `OrcsWarrior2D` to 2d demo content to show how to setup character with `AnimatorCharacterModel2D`.
+- Fix character's EXP still collecting after reached max level.
+- Fix mobile hotkey joystick inputs, it used to have to double tap to use hotkey.

 ## 1.52
 - Implement character crouch movement (Can test by press `Left Control`) to `Animator Character Model`, `Animation Character Model` and `Rigidbody Entity Movement`.
 You can set move speed rate while crouching at `Simple Gameplay Rule` → `Move Speed Rate While Crouching`.
 - Implement character crawl movement (Can test by press `Z`) to `Animator Character Model`, `Animation Character Model` and `Rigidbody Entity Movement`.
 You can set move speed rate while crouching at `Simple Gameplay Rule` → `Move Speed Rate While Crawling`.